 The project begins with two already started projects.
 The Leeuwarden forest to the south and Holwerd Aan Zee to the north.
-The aim is to connect these two projects through a forest, a river and different scale interventions.
-This connection will in turn breath som new life in to the landscape and re-establish the connection with the sea.
-ZOOM-IN The area is filled with agricultural fields.
+The aim is to connect these two projects through a forest, a river and different som new life in to the landscape and re-establish the connection with the sea.
+The area is filled with agricultural fields.
 Small canals separate them and bigger creeks are pulling through the landscape.
 People are not able to visit this area STEP 2.

 Step 2 is the drawing of the line - part river, part path - that will inform the rest of the project.
 We start with following the Dokkumer Ee, a large canal between Leeuwarden and Dokkum.
 Traditionally an important shipping route but now mostly serves leisure boats.
 By the village of Tergreft we part from the Dokkumer Ee and follow a smaller river leading us up to the old term Hegebeintum and later Oosterbeintum.
 From here we propose a new water connection with the planned Holwerd aan Zee.
-ZOOM-IN The path and the river is added as well as the bird watching station which is directed to the dike and the sea.
+The path and the river is added as well as the bird watching station which is directed to the dike and the sea.
 First area of natural forest is planted and starts to grow on the other side of the river.
 Both sides are connected with a bridge.
-There is a opening water landscape which gives space for a break for water sports
+There is a opening water landscape which gives space for a break for water STEP 3.

-STEP 3.